Parkerjcow/Data_projects_Tripleten/README.md

 **Young Adults Are the Key Demographic**

-Customers aged 20–30 are Zomato’s primary audience, with single, educated individuals being the most common proﬁle.
+- Customers aged 20–30 are Zomato’s primary audience, with single, educated individuals being the most common proﬁle.
 This demographic likely prioritizes convenience and affordability.

 **Balanced Gender Distribution**

-Although slightly male-dominated, the gender split is relatively balanced, leaving an opportunity to attract more female customers through targeted marketing.
+- Although slightly male-dominated, the gender split is relatively balanced, leaving an opportunity to attract more female customers through targeted marketing.

-Revenue Potential from Mid-Income Earners:
+**Revenue Potential from Mid-Income Earners**

-While a large percentage of customers report no income, mid-income earners contribute signiﬁcantly to revenue.
+- While a large percentage of customers report no income, mid-income earners contribute signiﬁcantly to revenue.
 These customers should be targeted for premium offerings or loyalty programs.

-Opportunities in Family-Based Marketing:
+**Opportunities in Family-Based Marketing**

-With most customers coming from small families, Zomato can explore family meal bundles or group discounts to boost sales.
+- With most customers coming from small families, Zomato can explore family meal bundles or group discounts to boost sales.